ferranjunoy/ferranjunoy/README.md

 - 👋 Hi, I’m @ferranjunoy
 - 👀 Interested in developmental neurobiology, computational neuroscience, and advanced neural networks
-- ⚙️ Fluent in Python ans MATLAB
+- ⚙️ Fluent in Python and MATLAB
 - 🌱 Currently learning JavaScript

 Always willing to learn and improve